jmswaney/thesis/source/17_conclusion.md

 The single-cell 3D coregistration algorithm presented in this thesis may enable multiplexed fluorescence imaging of a single whole-brain sample.
 Such a detailed description of a single brain would be invaluable to understanding the multiscale intrinsic complexity of the brain.
-By combining eFLASH, our scalable image processing pipeline, and the nuclei-based 3D coregistration algorithm, a multiround staining and imaging approach may provide the most complete image of protein expression within a single tissue to date.
+By combining SWITCH, our scalable image processing pipeline, and the nuclei-based 3D coregistration algorithm, a multiround staining and imaging approach may provide the most complete image of protein expression within a single tissue to date.
 In the same way that